Nmouss/Time-Management/README.md

 ## Step 3

 Create a directory on your computer and download the files and move to the directory.
-Then run the main file.
+Then run the main.py file.

 ## Background